cloudera/hue/docs/sdk/sdk.md

-In a nutshell, front-end development in Hue is using [Bootstrap](http://twitter.github.com/bootstrap/) and [jQuery](http://jquery.com/) to layout your app and script the custom interactions.
+In a nutshell, front-end development in Hue is using [Bootstrap](http://twitter.github.com/bootstrap/) and [Knockout js](http://knockoutjs.com/) to layout your app and script the custom interactions.